giannilmbd/dynare/doc/manual/source/the-model-file.rst

 expected shocks are considered, the forecasts and the conditional forecasts can be computed using an extended path method.
-The forecast scenario describing the shocks and/or the constrained paths on some endogenous variables should be build.
+The forecast scenario describing the shocks and/or the constrained paths on some endogenous variables should be built.
 The first step is the forecast scenario initialization using the function ``init_plan``:

 .. matcomm:: HANDLE = init_plan (DATES);